 Dyer real estate is some of the most expensive in Indiana, although Dyer house values don't compare to the most expensive real estate in the U.S.

-Dyer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dyer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dyer is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Dyer who work in office and administrative support (14.00%), management occupations (10.96%), and sales jobs (10.71%).
+There are especially a lot of people living in Dyer who work in office and administrative support (14.37%), management occupations (10.99%), and sales jobs (9.90%).

 Dyer is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dyer’s overall crime rate is lower than average for the country.

 Dyer is a somewhat ethnically-diverse town.
 The people who call Dyer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dyer residents report their race to be White, followed by Black or African-American.
-Dyer also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.05% of the town’s residents.
 Important ancestries of people in Dyer include Polish, Irish, Italian, and English.

 The most common language spoken in Dyer is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Slavic languages.